top of page

 Unknown drum contents: Multiple areas of unlabeled drums are present across the site.
 Many of the drums are in poor condition.
 Assessed drums contain oxidizers, flammables, combustibles and non-combustibles.
 Drums unable to be assessed present unknown hazards.
 Over 50 55 gallon drums were removed in 2018.

 Other contaminants: Various metals, PCBs, petroleum hydrocarbons, and other known carcinogens were identified in soils, bank sediments, coal-ash piles, and groundwater.
 While much of this contamination was present is low concentrations and mainly in shallow and surface soils, exposure risks via skin contact, inhalation, and ingestion are present for anyone accessing the site.
-Over 900 tires, 55 cubic yards of wood debris, 38,700 pounds of scrap metal, 6 structures, and other appliances, vehicles, furniture, and other items were removed in 2024.
+Nearly 800 tires, 186 cubic yards of wood debris, 44 tons of scrap metal, 4 structures, and other appliances, vehicles, furniture, and waste items were removed in 2024.

 bottom of page